Academic Policies & Procedures

 General Attendance at Seminars During the Program

 In-class seminars are held twice a year in Eastern Canada and three times a year in Western Canada.
+Students in Eastern Canada will have a third session that will be held on-line through a virtual format.
 Attendance at all seminars and schools is mandatory.
 Tardiness and unexcused absence will not be tolerated.
 In the case of deficient attendance without cause, a student may be dismissed from the program.

 All requests for absences must be reported in writing to Canadian College of Funeral Service.